-The following tables present the tax expenditures for the period 2013-2015.
 The remainder of the document is structured as follows: First, we present tax expenditure estimates for the Income Tax i.e. the Corporate Income Tax (CIT) and the Personal Income Tax (PIT).
 Next, we provide estimates of the Education Tax (ET) expenditures followed by the General Consumption Tax (GCT) expenditures, Special Consumption Tax (SCT) expenditures before we conclude with estimates of Jamaica's Trade Tax expenditures.
+The forthcoming tables present the tax expenditures for the period 2014-2016.

 All the estimates of tax expenditures are expressed in millions of Jamaican dollars i.e. J\$M. A zero value is not intended to always imply that the expenditure was zero because in some cases it is used to represent a miniscule amount or a proportion of the value.
 A "dash" (i.e. ---) represents a situation where it was either not possible to reasonably estimate the respective tax expenditure based on the available information or where the relevant expenditure did not occur in a particular year.
-In sum, the tax expenditures that were quantified and presented here are mainly those for which reliable data were available and as such, the list of possible tax expenditures is not necessarily exhaustive.
+In sum, the tax expenditures that were quantified2 and presented here are mainly those for which reliable data were available and as such, the list of possible tax expenditures is not necessarily exhaustive.

-&lt;sup>2 A major system change affected the computations of Jamaica's annual tax expenditures this time around.
+2 A major system change in 2016 affected the computations of Jamaica's annual tax expenditures.
 Specifically, due to TAJ's on-going roll-out of its Revenue Administration Information System (RAiS), such process not only resulted in taxpayers finding it easier to inter alia file and pay taxes online, but it also had unwanted implications for the computations of selected tax expenditures.
 Specifically, for the more recent years, some of the tax returns were actually revised (with additional or replacement data fields) thus making a meaningful comparison and merger with the previous years' returns difficult.
 As a consequence, caution should be taken hereinafter especially when comparing tax expenditures produced for the year 2015 with their counterparts estimated for earlier years.